 \section{Brief review of tadpole cancellations}

-In the present section our discussion will be purely diagrammatic: we will not care about the precise expressions of the diagrams in terms of integrals, but only describe the mechanism of tadpole cancellation.
-The aim is to give a unified description in quantum field theory defined in Minkowski space and/or as an order parameter in the context of static critical phenomena in Euclidean space.
-The precise expressions including each diagram factor along with the appropriate power in the coupling constant can be found in Appendices A and B. To begin with we promote a slight change of notation in connection with our previous work \cite{Leite1}.
-The reason for this change of notation is that we want to address the problem of a scalar quantum field on Minkowski spacetime in complete analogy with the order parameter (scalar field) defined on Euclidean space in the ambit of static critical phenomena.
-Consider the bare Lagrangian density for the scalar field with with $O(N)$ internal symmetry, defined on a $d$-dimensional flat background.
-If the metric tensor has Minkowski (Euclidean) spacetime (space) signature $(+,-,...,-)$ (or $(+,...,+)$ in the Euclidean case) with index $\nu=0,1,..., d-1 (\nu=1,..., d)$ , it can be written as
+In the present section, our discussion will be purely diagrammatic: we will not care about the precise expressions of the diagrams in terms of integrals but only describe the mechanism of tadpole cancellation.
+The aim is to give a unified description of quantum field theory defined in Minkowski space and as an order parameter in the context of static critical phenomena in Euclidean space.
+The precise expressions, including each diagram factor, and the appropriate coupling constant power can be found in Appendices A and B. To begin with, we promote a slight change of notation in connection with our previous work \cite{Leite1}.
+The reason is that we want to unify the problem of a scalar quantum field on Minkowski spacetime and Euclidean space.
+Consider the bare Lagrangian density for the scalar field with $O(N)$ internal symmetry, defined on a $d$-dimensional flat background.
+If the metric tensor has Minkowski (Euclidean) spacetime (space) signature $(+,-,...,-)$ ($(+,...,+)$) with index $\nu=0,1,..., d-1 (\nu=1,..., d)$ , it can be written as